EnFlexIT/JADE-AddOns/semantics/README.txt

 A complete demonstration of the JADE Semantics Add-On is also provided within the distribution file.
-In order to build it, first go to the 'jade/add-ons/semantics' directory and execute the 'ant demo' command.
+In order to build it, first go to the 'jade/add-ons/semantics' directory and execute the 'ant <env> demo' command.
 Then, launch the 'runDemo.bat' (Windows systems) or the 'runDemo.sh' (Unix systems) in the 'demo' subdirectory.
 You may need to edit these files to adapt them to your operating system settings (for example if the Java Runtime is not available from the 'PATH' environment variable).
-A short tutorial for this demo is available (as a PDF file) in the 'doc' subdirectory.
+A short tutorial for this demo is available (as a PDF file) in the 'doc/guides' subdirectory.
+Some more theoretical papers about this Jade Semantics Add-on can also be found in the 'doc/papers' subdirectory.

 LIMITATIONS